 What is Community Housing Improvement Program?

-Community Housing Improvement Program (CHIP) is a prominent association representing approximately 4,000 owners and managers overseeing more than 400,000 rent-stabilized rental units across New York City's five boroughs.
-Established in 1966, CHIP is dedicated to empowering property owners to deliver quality, affordable housing and foster vibrant communities.
-Its members, who are deeply invested in their local areas and employ a substantial portion of New York's workforce, are committed to the long-term preservation of high-quality housing.
-CHIP actively advocates for rational, business-friendly policies and regulations at the city and state levels, serving as a comprehensive support system for its members through industry news and a monthly newsletter.
+Community Housing Improvement Program (CHIP) is a prominent association representing approximately 4,000 owners and managers of over 400,000 rent-stabilized rental properties across New York City's five boroughs.
+Since its inception in 1966, CHIP has been dedicated to empowering property owners to deliver quality, affordable housing and foster vibrant communities.
+Its members, who are long-term property holders deeply invested in their local areas, collectively employ tens of thousands of New Yorkers.
+CHIP actively advocates for rational, business-friendly policies and regulations in Albany, City Hall, and the courts, positioning itself as a key organization for the preservation of high-quality housing in the region.
+The organization provides a comprehensive support system for its members, including a monthly newsletter and real-time industry news.

 How much funding has Community Housing Improvement Program raised?